martinjackson/create-simple-react/README.md

 An alternative to create-react-app, no eject, opinionated for a shop standard.

 There is no ejecting !!  for those you want to tinker, the config files are in the root directory with the package.json file.
+If you mess them up, you have two choices:
+- use git to revert back
-If you mess them up, you can run create-simple-react on the same directory and it will restore the original config files.
+- remove the messed up files and  run create-simple-react on the same directory again.
+It will restore the original config files.
+Note: create-simple-react will not replace existing files

 This project was ruled by three concepts: